iamshahboz/Use-your-mobile-as-WebCam/README.md

 # Use your mobile as web cam

-Highly recommended to create a virtual environment
->go to the folder where the project located
+Highly recommended to create a virtual environment 1.go to the folder where the project located
->type python -m venv myvenv
+2.type python -m venv myvenv
->myvenv/Scripts/activate
+3.myvenv/Scripts/activate
->return to root folder and run the program
+4.return to root folder and run the program